sergevar/paulgrahamblog/cleaned/superlinear.md

 [^11]: Before the Industrial Revolution, people who got rich usually did it like emperors: capturing some resource made them more powerful and enabled them to capture more.
 Now it can be done like a scientist, by discovering or building something uniquely valuable.
 Most people who get rich use a mix of the old and the new ways, but in the most advanced economies the ratio has **shifted dramatically** toward discovery just in the last half century.

 [^12]: It's not surprising that conventional-minded people would dislike inequality if independent-mindedness is one of the biggest drivers of it.
 But it's not simply that they don't want anyone to have what they can't.
 The conventional-minded literally can't imagine what it's like to have novel ideas.
 So the whole phenomenon of great variation in performance seems unnatural to them, and when they encounter it they assume it must be due to cheating or to some malign external influence.

-Thanks to Trevor Blackwell, Patrick Collison, Tyler Cowen, Jessica Livingston, Harj Taggar, and Garry Tan for reading drafts of this.